Billionaires make billions, while billions get poorer

 Anthony Kamande

-Anthony Kamande is inequality research coordinator at Oxfam International
+Anthony Kamande is inequality policy and research advisor at Oxfam International

 You can find the full report, Inequality Kills, as well as a comprehensive methodology document outlining how we did the analysis, here.